A Guide to Interactions Between Cats and Humans

 A stray cat is a cat who lived indoors and was socialized to people at some point in her life, but left or lost her home, as well as most human contact and dependence.
 A stray cat may be socialized enough to allow people to touch her, but she will become less socialized—or even feral—if she spends too much time without positive interaction with humans.
 As cat behavior expert John Bradshaw puts it, “Cats still have three out of four paws firmly planted in the wild, and within only a few generations can easily revert to the independent way of life that was the exclusive preserve of their predecessors some 10,000 years ago.”
 But if a stray cat is re-introduced to regular human contact, she may become socialized again.
 For more on the differences between stray and feral cats, visit alleycat.org/StrayOrFeral.

-Alley Cat Allies doesn’t use the term “pet cat”; we prefer to refer to them as cats who live indoors.
-This cat is socialized to people and is comfortable being in our houses and being touched.
-She may also be an indoor/outdoor cat, meaning she spends time outdoors but still enjoys being indoors and is reliant on people for her food and care.
+Cats who live with human families are socialized to people and are comfortable being in houses and being touched.
+This cat may also be an indoor/outdoor cat, meaning she spends time outdoors but still enjoys being indoors and is reliant on people for her food and care.
+Many people refer to these cats as pet cats.

 “Community cat” is an umbrella term that refers to any member of the Felis catus species who is unowned and lives outdoors.
 Both feral and stray cats are community cats.
-Community cats have a wide range of behaviors and degrees of socialization, but even the friendliest community cat may not want to live indoors.
+Community cats have a wide range of behaviors and degrees of socialization, but even the friendliest community cat is very unlikely to want to live indoors.

 This Guide Will Help You Save Cats

 Some cats want to sit in your lap every minute of every day.
 Some cats live outside and only enjoy limited interaction with the caregivers who feed them.
 Some cats want nothing to do with people and will avoid all contact.
-Many more will weave between those different behaviors over time.
+Many cats will weave between those different behaviors over time.
 All deserve our protection and respect.
+As a society, we have a long history of not showing compassion to less socialized cats.
+This needs to change.

 Cats and kittens are killed in many animal shelters across the nation every day because communities don’t have humane policies that accommodate cats’ differing needs at every degree of socialization.
 By understanding socialization, we can successfully advocate for practices and programs that help cats live and thrive in the environments best suited to them.